 Noah Baumbach has a knack for presenting richly absurd characters dipping them in a bewildering puddle of reality, adding tee-spoons of screwball comedy that relinquish on their way to tell odd stories about hyper talkative characters.
 His films have underlying themes that pose coming of age elements, greatly powered by people trying to find themselves, but first understanding the fact that they need to find themselves.
 Noah has developed into a famed indie director who usually works with people he greatly trusts.
-From his collaborations with his friends in films like Kicking & Screaming to Ben Stiller’s confused witticism in Greenberg to his latest successful tryst with real life partner Greta Gerwig, Baumbach has come a long way.
-The following list ranks all his directed films from least to best:
+From his collaborations with his friends in films like Kicking & Screaming to Ben Stiller’s confused witticism in Greenberg to his latest successful tryst with real-life partner Greta Gerwig, Baumbach has come a long way.
+Celebrating the release of Marriage Story, I have ranked Noah Baumbach’s film from least favorite to the best:

 Mr. Jealousy is about every single one of us when we go to the extremes in our relationships.
 Where love turns into obsession and a slight change in the narrative of life puts us on a pedestal.
 Mr. Jealousy looks and sounds like a perfect comedy where the characters can move a story with their mere eruption of energy, sadly it works vice-versa in this case.
 Soon the fumes go down and the characters become caricatures who find genre pathways to come to a well-known conclusion.